Frequently Asked Questions

 Where can I find the settings for the apps on an Android device?

-In Special Stories and in our Touch Apps, select Settings from the device's physical menu button or the overflow button at the right of the action bar.
+In Special Stories, select Settings from the device's physical menu button or the overflow button at the right of the action bar.
 In Special Words, from any of the activities, select Word List from the device's physical menu button or the overflow button at the right of the action bar: then select Settings from the same menu in the Word List view.

 Why can't I print from Special Stories?